 - Let the creditor period run: The Executor may be required to publish a newspaper notice to creditors, or may choose to publish one if not required.
 The value of the notice is that it gives a 90 day period for estate creditors to file claims (except those the Executor already recognizes as valid).
 That means unknown creditors cannot “come out of the woodwork” later and claim they are owed money.

-- Finishing the estate: After the creditor period passes, the Executor can determine what money is needed to pay creditor claims, and can pay them.
+- Finish the estate: After the creditor period passes, the Executor can determine what money is needed to pay creditor claims, and can pay them.
 If necessary, assets like vehicles, furniture and land can be sold to generate money to pay creditors.
 There may be tax returns or other tax forms to be done; an accountant can help with these.
 The Clerk can approve payment of a commission to the Executor for his work.
 The estate can also reimburse the Executor for his expenses.
 Once creditors and estate administration expenses are paid, the Executor will distribute the remaining assets to the beneficiaries in the manner the Will requires.
 A Final Account is filed with the Clerk, which officially closes the estate.
+Similar rules apply to someone handling an estate where there is not Will.
+This person is called an Administrator, rather than an Executor.